Chitosama/e_commerce_back_end_ORM/README.md

 Fork this github and push your features.

 ## Testing Intructions
 Please feel free to access POSTMAN(Insomnia competitor) for API calls, https://api.postman.com/collections/1113695-ffec01e2-c61d-47a0-bdea-3072a47bf23f?access_key=PMAT-01GRZZZ8BHF3PTPFCZTKDY43CA.
+You can access a video walkthrough at https://youtu.be/kU1BJKVD03I.

 ## Questions?
 github.com/chitosama